 In Fannin County, the Toccoa (Ocoee in Tennessee) River was home to the first white settlers of the county, between Blue Ridge and McCaysville, GA in an area known as Galloway.
 Here, early settlers could supplement crops they grew with fish taken from the nearby Toccoa River.

 The Blue Ridge Parkway, a 469-mile scenic drive along the ridge, connects two of the most visited parks in the National Park System: The Shenendoah in Virginia, and the Great Smoky Mountains in the southern section.
+To this day, national parks are a wonderful part of this country’s geography and are celebrated by many.
+Many national park enthusiasts will, therefore, invest in park merchandise such as posters to show off their love of the different parks.

 Hiking and Fishing

 The Aska Adventure Trails area is a trail system that offers hiking and mountain biking on a 17 mile trail developed on National Forest lands near Deep Gap on Aska Road in south central Fannin County.
 Ranging in length from 1 mile to 5.5 miles, the trails are open to the public year-round.
 Some trails ascend to nearly 3,200 feet, providing stunning views of mountain ridges before descending to the shores of Lake Blue Ridge.
+Trails such as this bring a lot of happiness and peace to those who love the outdoors, other companies such as Dreamland Tours can offer canyon hiking (if they’ve got a bit of the daredevil in them), so that all types of adventures are covered!

 Blue Ridge is also home to the Adventure Race, a team sport race which combines two or more endurance disciplines over 8 or 24-hour course and includes hiking, mountain biking, paddling, and sometimes ropes courses.
 The Escape To Blue Ridge Tri The Mountains Triathlon is also organized in Blue Ridge annually, and consists of a 600 yard swim, 18 mile bike ride, and a 5K run.